Louis Bherer, M.Ps. Ph.D.

 Hakima Benhalima

 Hakima is a research nurse at Epic Center.
-She joined the Dr. Bherer’s research team in August 2022.
+She joined Dr. Bherer’s research team in August 2022, after working in the emergency department in Quebec City.

 Hakima Benhalima